-If you think you might like working in sales, ask the sales manager if you can practise taking a few prospects through a gym walk and a quick sales chat.
+If you think you might like working in sales, ask the sales manager if you can practice taking a few prospects through a gym walk and a quick sales chat.

 If that doesn’t feel right, why not ask the fitness manager if you can take on a few of their roles to see how you get on and see if it’s something you think you can do?
 You can also talk to personal training managers, and gym managers to learn about their roles.

 It’s very rare in a job that you get to “try before you buy”.
 You usually have to go for a promotion in a direction that you think might be good and hope that it lives up to your expectations, not in fitness.